 We adopted the Amended and Restated Share Incentive Plan in March 2016, which, together with five subsequent amendments, are referred to as the 2016 Plan, for the purpose of granting share-based compensation awards to attract, motivate, retain and reward certain directors, officers, employees and other eligible persons and to further link the interests of award recipients with those of our shareholders.
 The maximum aggregate number of ordinary shares which may be issued pursuant to all awards under the 2016 Plan is 21,920,964 ordinary shares.
-As of the date of this prospectus, we have granted options to purchase 22,671,268 ordinary shares.
+As of the date of this prospectus, we have granted options to purchase 28,464,273 ordinary shares, among which options to purchase a total of 19,728,141 ordinary shares are outstanding.
+We have also adopted the 2021 share incentive plan, or the 2021 Plan, in April 2021.
+The maximum aggregate number of ordinary shares that may be issued under the 2021 Plan is 6,175,189.
+As of the date of this prospectus, a provide the provide the 2021 Plan.

 Upon completion of this offering, options granted under the 2016 Plan that are vested will become exercisable.
 Therefore, we expect to record an amount of cumulative share-based compensation expense upon the completion of this offering.
 Were this offering completed on December 31, 2020, we would have recognized share-based compensation expense of RMB91.8 million (US\$14.1 million) for those options which had been vested as of December 31, 2020.
+Restricted share units granted under the 2021 Plan and any additional awards that may be granted in the future will also have an impact on our results of operations in the future.
 We believe the granting of share-based compensation is of significant importance to our ability to attract and retain key personnel and employees, and we will continue to grant share-based compensation to employees in the future.
 As a result, our expenses associated with share-based compensation may increase, which may have an adverse effect on our results of operations.
 In addition, the issuance of additional equity upon the exercise of options or other types of awards would result in further dilution to our shareholders.